 i.
 Sheet Piles

-Sheet piles are the type of piles that are mostly used for providing lateral support and resist the lateral pressure generally from loose soil, the flow of water, etc.
+Sheet piles are the type of piles that are primarily used for providing lateral support and resisting the lateral pressure generally from loose soil, the flow of water, etc.

 1. Retaining the loose soil around the foundation trenches.

 3. Constructing erosion protection structures.